 18.WifiCutout Landscape Esm W900

 A novel attack called TunnelVision has been discovered.
 It compromises the security of virtually all VPN apps, rendering their purpose useless.
 The attack manipulates the DHCP server to divert VPN traffic to the attacker, allowing them to read, drop, or modify the traffic.
-This critical analysis aims to explore the implications of this attack for Linux admins, infosec professionals, internet security enthusiasts, and sysadmins.
+Let's explore the implications of this attack for Linux admins so you are better equipped to protect the security and privacy of your Linux systems.

 How Does TunnelVision Work?
 What Are the Implications of This New Attack?